Families of Ethiopian plane disaster victims steel themselves for journey to crash site

-ADDIS ABABA (Reuters) - Ethiopians clad in traditional mourning shawls and other black clothing gathered silently in a hotel conference room in Addis Ababa on Thursday, the loved ones of victims of ET Flight 302, before boarding buses headed for the crash site.
+ADDIS ABABA, March 14 (Reuters) - Ethiopians clad in traditional mourning shawls and other black clothing gathered silently in a hotel conference room in Addis Ababa on Thursday, the loved ones of victims of ET Flight 302, before boarding buses headed for the crash site.

 Couples held each other, slumped forward in their chairs and gazing downwards.
 Some men held their heads in their hands.
 Women in head scarves leaned for comfort against the chests of their relatives.